Recruiting 101: Difference among LinkedIn Recruiter Lite, Recruiter And Premium Business

 Unlike LinkedIn basic accounts, Premium Business offers 15 InMail credits a month.
 It’s not a lot, as other subscription plans provide much more.
 Still, it is more than enough for small to medium-size companies that do not have frequent hiring or headhunting needs.

 Furthermore, LinkedIn will return you the InMail credits you spent if you receive a response.
 And if you need inspiration for your outreach, check out our InMail templates.

 Finally, LinkedIn allows you to gather InMails.
 In other words, if you haven’t used InMails over the course of 3 months, you can have up to 45 InMails in stock.
 However, that is the limit, and you cannot accumulate more than 45 InMails over a longer period.

-“Who’s Viewed Your Profile” Feature
+“Who's Viewed Your Profile” feature

 If you are a Premium Business subscriber, you will be able to see everyone who viewed your profile.
 You will be able to see information such as their job title and how they found you.
 If they have an open profile, that is.
 This feature is valuable for your HR persona as the potential best employees might find you first.